-One of the decisions you’ll have to make when it comes to life insurance – after those pesky details like how much coverage you need and what provider to go with, of course – is when you’re going to pay your life insurance premiums.
+One of the decisions you’ll have to make when buying life insurance — after those pesky details like how much coverage you need and what provider to go with, of course — is when you’re going to pay your life insurance premiums.

 Annual and monthly payments are the most common options that life insurance policyholders choose.
 But which one is right for you?

 The premium of an insurance policy is the cost of purchasing the policy.
 It’s what keeps your insurance policy active (or "in force") so the insurer will pay out if, in the case of life insurance, you die.

 As mentioned, annual and monthly premiums are what most people will decide between, but you can usually choose to pay premiums on a few different schedules: